iamKarthikBK/chromite/docs/source/chromite.rst

   The Two bit counter state machine.

-The core uses a 8-bit history register (configurable at design time).
+The core uses a 8-bit history register (configurable at compile time).
 This register is passed along the pipe upto the execution stage for the purpose of rolling back in case of a mis prediction.
 During the prediction phase, the BHT table is indexed using a hash function of the PC and the history register.
 When the BTB is a hit and the control instruction is of *BRANCH* type, the BHT table entry dictates if the